jojolosangeles/infrastructure-designer/README.md

 graph is a complete specification of the infrastructure, both analyzing a graph and modifying the graph are operations on the infrastructure.

+##### Using Visitors to Query a Tree

+Suppose I want to know the following about a cloudformation configuration:

+- is there a bastion host?  how is it secured?
+- what level of fault tolerance is provided?
+- what does my network level security look like?

+##### Using Visitors to Modify a Tree

+Suppose I want to have these components in my architecture:

+- bastion host in its own subnet accessing all my EC2 instances